 It is important that everyone who cares for your child have a sense of his or her daily experience, both at home and in the center.
-The daily communication you receive through My Bright Day® (see page 9) will give you a sense of your child's day and keep you informed about his or her experiences.
-(For centers where My Bright Day is not yet implemented families receive the same information through daily notes or journals.)
+The daily notes and journals you receive (through My Bright Day® where available-see page 9) will give you a sense of your child's day and keep you informed about his or her experiences.